afakes/afakes-myob-devops/README.md

 # 4. Integration tests
-Test are written with PHPUnit and executed via commandline or [Travis - afakes-myob-devops](https://travis-ci.org/afakes/afakes-myob-devops)
+Test are written with PHPUnit and executed via commandline or [Travis - afakes-myob-devops](https://travis-ci.org/afakes/afakes-myob-devops).
+I have made use of the PHPUnit framework to execute tests against the remote endpoints, as this is well supported by Travis CI and other pipeline tools.
+This approach will hopfully make it easier for developers to contibute to the testing.

+ * Local
+ * Travis CI

 # 4.1.
 Local test